Europe set to delay bank capital rules as U.S. row simmers

 In his letter, a copy of which was also sent to U.S. Treasury Secretary Timothy Geithner, Barnier pushes for clarity on when Washington will introduce the capital rules and flags the risks if the United States and Europe take different tacks, people familiar with the matter told Reuters.

-"The U.S. is dragging its feet, which is not fair," one of the officials said.
+"The U.S. is dragging its feet, which is not fair," said one of the officials.

 But privately, many officials in Brussels concede that the same is likely to happen in the 27-member European Union and that the bloc will also be forced to delay implementation, marking a further setback in efforts to reform finance.